acdoussan/configs/README.md

-# configs
+# Dotfiles
-config files for the software that I use
+dotfiles for the software that I use

+# Fonts
+Fonts can be found [here](https://github.com/powerline/fonts) I personally like SourceCodePro